braedenwb/rockpaperscissors/README.md

 ## What I learned

-Developing this project refreshed my memory on Javascript and expanded my knowledge on Google Devtools
+During my time developing this project I refreshed my memory on Javascript, expanded my knowledge on Googles Devtools, and improved my skills in DOM manipulation with Javascript.